ThierryBeaulieu/Beryllium/README.md

 ## How to build locally

 This project uses `CMake`.
 I personally used the `CMake GUI` to `Configure` and `Generate` the project.
 By the end of the project I realized that the integration of the OpenAL library broke the command line `mkdir build && cd build && cmake .. && make`.
-This might be fixed later, but at the moment, I suggest you use `CMake GUI`.
-Just select `Berylllium/Berrylium` as the source directory and `Beryllium/Beryllium/build` as the output directory, press `Configure` and then `Generate`.
-You should now have a project that works on all platforms.
-I never tried it on Linux, but it technically should.
+This might be fixed later, but at the moment, I suggest you use the `CMake GUI`.

+1. Select `Berylllium/Berrylium` as the source directory
+2. Select `Beryllium/Beryllium/build` as the output directory
+3. Press on the `Configure` button (don't touch to the configuration macros)
+4. Press on the `Generate` button.

+You should now have a project that works on all platforms..